Section G. Jane Stephens Honors Program

 work which satisfies the goals and objectives of the Honors Program; at the same time,

 it will ensure that the normal content requirements of the course are met.
-A maximum

 - General Characteristics of the Honors Course.
 While meeting the defined objectives